silentgameplays/Simple-Arch-Linux-Setup/README.md

 **Type in the user password.**

-# 9.(Optional) Checking and editing the sudoers file:
+# 9.Checking and editing the sudoers file:

 * ``visudo``